Case Study - Ian Slater - LRPS | RPS Distinctions Panel

 Ian Slater RPS Distinctions Panel

-Interview with Ian following His RPS Distinction
+Interview with Ian following His RPS Distinctions Achievement

 1. Why did you want to gain a distinction with the Royal Photographic Society (RPS)?